3DBAG/3dbag-docs/docs/en/delivery/gpkg.md

 [GeoPackage](https://www.geopackage.org/) is an open geodata format, based on [SQLite](https://www.sqlite.org/index.html).
 It supports vector features, tile matrix sets, attributes and also extensions.
 The format can be used for storing certain types of 3D geometry.
 It is widely adopted an can be used in QGIS, ArcGIS and FME too.

-The 3D BAG GeoPackage files contain [all the layers](../../schema/layers/#data-layers).
+We have 3D BAG GeoPackage files available separately for each tile, and we also offer one big file that contains the entire 3D BAG dataset.
+The GeoPackage files contain [all the layers](../../schema/layers/#data-layers).

 ## GeoPackage in 3D in QGIS